wbond/oscrypto/readme.md

 and KDFs are used to load encrypted private keys, and the various RSA padding schemes are part of X509 signatures.

-For modern cryptography not tied to an existing system, please see the Learning section and learn about other libraries that provide modern crytography facilities.
+For modern cryptography not tied to an existing system, please see the [Modern Cryptography](docs/readme.md#learning) section of the docs.

 ## License